LordKenzo/interview-pagopa/readme.md

 ## Jest Test

 To run test for both server and client side just run: `npm test`.
-I know, I'm very low skilled in testing software ( ´･･)ﾉ(._.`)
+I know, I'm very low skilled in testing ( ´･･)ﾉ(._.`)

 The project comes with a `launch.json` for VSCode so you can debug inside the IDE for both NodeJS and Jest Test.
 In this way, can add your breakpoint on your code and on your tests file.
-Open Debug, Play your `Jest Current File` config and Enjoy debugging 😜
+Open Debug, Play your `Jest Current File` config and enjoy debugging 😜